-Factors that will influence management (forecast and inseason run projection uncertainty, environmental conditions) in 2022 are expected to be similar to what was observed in 2017 - 2021:
+Factors that will influence management (forecast and inseason run projection uncertainty, environmental conditions) in 2023 are expected to be similar to what was observed in 2017 - 2022:

-- Low and variable sockeye salmon survival rates influencing reliability of the preseason forecast. - Highly variable river levels anticipated to be above average.
+• Low and variable sockeye salmon survival rates influencing reliability of the preseason forecast.

-• Due to the low preseason forecast and limited Canadian AC, commercial fishery opening to be delayed until stat week 28 (July 03 - 09); contingent on confirmation of in-season abundance and available Canadian AC.
+- Highly variable river levels anticipated to be near average. - Due to the low preseason forecast, commercial fishery opening to be delayed until stat week 27 (July 02-08); contingent on confirmation of in-season abundance and available Canadian AC.

-For SWs 30-34 (beginning July 17): directed commercial fishing opportunities not anticipated due to the poor preseason mainstem sockeye salmon forecast.
+For SWs 30-34 (beginning July 23): directed commercial fishing opportunities will be contingent upon inseason indicators of mainstem sockeye salmon abundance.
 Achievement of escapement goals is the foremost priority in management considerations.
 Inriver allocation priority will be to fulfill food, social and ceremonial requirements of the traditional FN fishery.
 Commercial fisheries, therefore, will be managed to accommodate these fundamental priorities.
 The area of most intensive management will be within the lower Stikine River commercial fishery.